- What Is Soil, Anyway?

 Soil is comprised mostly of carbon, nitrogen, phosphorus, potassium, water, trace minerals, and a thriving microbiome of zillions of different micro-&-macroscopic critters.

-Check out Soil Components to keep learning about what soil actually is.
+Check out Soil Components to learn more about what soil is comprised of.

 Your perspective on soil matters, and there are multiple vantage points to look at dirt from.